telenordigital/nbiot-go/README.md

 Use the `NewWithAddr` function to bypass the default configuration file and environment variables when you want to configure the client programmatically.

+## Updating resources

+The various `Client.Update*` methods work via HTTP PATCH, which means they will only modify or set fields, not delete them.
+There are special `Client.Delete*Tag` methods for deleting tags.

 ## Example

 ```go